Year of entry: 2020

 Part-time students take four out of the five compulsory course units in the first year, and then take the other one in year two.
 The remaining 60 credits of optional course units are selected and taken accordingly over the two years.

 - Part-time master's students undertake a dissertation in the summer months of year two.
-Please note that the part-time students can extend their registration for extra 3 months to submit their dissertations in December of their second year, instead of September (you will be advised of the exact date on the second year of the course).
+Please note that the part-time students can extend their registration for an extra 3 months to submit their dissertations in December of Year 2, instead of September (you will be advised of the exact date on the second year of the course).

 Course unit list